nckturner/enhancements/keps/sig-auth/2718-20210511-client-exec-proxy/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: Client Executable Proxy
+# KEP-2718: Client Executable Proxy

 <!-- toc -->
 - [Release Signoff Checklist](#release-signoff-checklist)